llpeterson/security/trust.md

 executing that algorithm and not leaking a copy of your unencrypted message to an adversary.
 Do you treat this as a threat or do you trust that the server does not misbehave?
-At the end of the day, the best you can do is mitigate risk: identify those threats that you can elimiate in a cost effective way, and be explicit about what trust assumptions you are making so you aren't caught off-guard by changing circumstances, such as an ever more determined or sophisticated adversary.
+At the end of the day, the best you can do is mitigate risk: identify those threats that you can eliminate in a cost effective way, and be explicit about what trust assumptions you are making so you aren't caught off-guard by changing circumstances, such as an ever more determined or sophisticated adversary.